New Mexico vs. UNLV NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Lobos have yet to cover the spread this season when favored by 2 points or more.

-- The Lobos have turned the ball over 12 times this season, two more turnovers than the Rebels have forced (10).
+- This year, the Lobos have turned the ball over 12 times, two more than the Rebels' takeaways (10).

 - Find the latest spread and moneyline odds for New Mexico at SISportsbook.